dlgeorge/dlgeorge.github.io/_projects/carver-project.md

 This page features material from:

 **Seamless numerical simulation of a hazard cascade in which a landslide triggers a dam-breach flood and consequent debris flow,** D.L.
 George, R.M.
 Iverson, and C.M.
-Cannon, 2020. *Debris-Flow Hazards Mitigation: Mechanics, Monitoring, Modeling, and Assessment, Association of Environmental and Engineering Geologists, Special Publication 28.*
+Cannon, 2020. *Debris-Flow Hazards Mitigation: Mechanics, Monitoring, Modeling, and Assessment, Association of Environmental and Engineering Geologists, Special Publication 28.* [pdf]({{ site.baseurl }}/pubs/GeorgeIversonCannon_7thDFHM.pdf)

 ![](/images/projects/carver/Summit2Lake_frame00035.png)